 The multi-layered address to the reader that opens Paradiso 13 takes a different tack.
 To the reader who has persevered and reached the heaven of the sun, Dante now gives homework: a lesson in how to conceptualize and hold onto the reality that he is here representing.

-Dante now gives the reader a task of visualization which is in effect a lesson in how to apply conceptual or geometric realism, how to make realistic the non-realistic (which is of course not the same as the non-real).
+Dante now gives the reader a task of visualization, one that is in effect a lesson in how to access this new kind of realism, conceptual or geometric realism.
+We could also call this a task in how to make realistic the non-realistic.
+The non-realistic is of course not the same as the non-real.

 Imagini, chi bene intender cupe quel ch’i’ or vidi – e ritegna l’image, mentre ch’io dico, come ferma rupe –, quindici stelle che ’n diverse plage lo ciel avvivan di tanto sereno che soperchia de l’aere ogne compage; imagini quel carro a cu’ il seno basta del nostro cielo e notte e giorno, si ch’al volger del temo non vien meno; imagini la bocca di quel corno che si comincia in punta de lo stelo a cui la prima rota va dintorno . . .
 (Par.
 13.1-12)